koalaman/shellcheck/README.md

 or see the [storage bucket listing](https://shellcheck.storage.googleapis.com/index.html) for checksums, older versions and the latest daily builds.

+Distro packages already come with a `man` page.
+If you are building from source, it can be installed with:

+    pandoc -s -t man shellcheck.1.md -o shellcheck.1 sudo mv shellcheck.1 /usr/share/man/man1

 ## Travis CI

 Travis CI has now integrated ShellCheck by default, so you don't need to manually install it.